 Annual Jamaica Scholarship

-The Ministry of Education, Youth & Information will award scholarships to first year University students who are desirous of pursuing a Bachelor’s Degree in any faculty at the University of the West Indies or the University of Technology.
+The Ministry of Education and Youth will award scholarships to first year University students who are desirous of pursuing a Bachelor’s Degree in any faculty at the University of the West Indies or the University of Technology.
 Before completing this form, please read the following regulations.

 - Certified copy of the candidate’s Birth Certificate or evidence of date of birth

 - Letter/Evidence that the candidate :is eligible if he/she: